Most Famous Places In The World

 The Sydney Opera House

-The Sydney Opera House is a multi-venue performing arts centre at Sydney Harbour located in Sydney, New South Wales, Australia.
-It is one of the 20th century's most famous and distinctive buildings.
+The Sydney Opera House is a multi-venue performing arts center in Sydney, New South Wales, Australia, situated on Sydney Harbour.
+It is one of the most well-known and distinctive structures of the twentieth century.

 Sydney Opera House was added to UNESCO's World Heritage List in 2007